- K-State home

 If you do not withdraw, and you return to KPERS covered employment, you will immediately become an active member again and keep your service credit.

 You are not guaranteed a retirement benefit.
-You need to withdraw your account within five years.
-After five years, your contributions stop earning interest and you forfeit your service credit.
+You have 5 years to withdraw your account balance.
+You will continue to accrue interest for 5 years for KPERS Tier 1 and Tier 2, and 2 years for Tier 3.
+After 5 years, you forfeit your service credit.

 If you do not withdraw or retire and you return to employment in a KPERS covered position within five years, you will immediately become an active member again and keep your service credit.